1987–88 Luton Town F.C. season: January–March

 New Year's Day saw a 3–0 home win over Chelsea – indeed, Luton went through the month unbeaten.
 The start of the club's FA Cup run saw victory at Hartlepool, while a draw and a victory in the league kept Luton comfortably in mid-table.
 The League Cup success continued, as Bradford City were beaten 2–0 at Kenilworth Road.

 Oxford United then visited Kenilworth Road for one of the more remarkable fixtures of the year – Luton beat Oxford 7–4, as Mark Stein scored a hat-trick.
 Luton travelled to Oxford four days later for the League Cup semi-final first leg, and came out of the match with a 1–1 draw.
 Arsenal beat Luton 2–1 at Highbury, before Mickey Weir, who had just signed from Hibernian months before, returned to Hibernian on the 14th in a £200,000 move.

 Luton achieved victory over Everton in the Full Members' Cup, and it then took a replay to knock Queens Park Rangers out of the FA Cup.
 The second leg in the League Cup against Oxford saw Luton run out 2–0 victors, with a place in the final against Arsenal as their prize.

+No English league team had yet won more than one domestic cup competition in the same season, but Luton were now in serious contention to win three domestic cups in the same season.

 March saw Luton win two successive matches in the Full Members' Cup, but also lose twice in a row in the league.
 The end of the month saw the Full Members' Cup final against Second Division Reading – Luton were defeated 4–1 at Wembley Stadium.
 Consolation was taken from a 4–1 victory over Portsmouth two days later.
+This left them with two cups to play for.